所屬分類:報告與見解發佈時間:2026-03-06

 • LMA/APLMA/LSTA’s Sustainability-Linked Loan Principles (SLLP).

-The SPO’s primary focus is an analysis of the environmental and/or social impacts of a sustainable debt instrument framework and the issuer’s commitment to following market best practices.
-An additional feature of our SPO assessments is to leverage the knowledge and experience of our joint team of green sustainable finance analysts in mainland China and Hong Kong to provide the market with additional assessments of the environmental and social impacts of benchmarking tools.
+The SPO’s primary focus is an analysis of the environmental and/or social impacts of a sustainable debt instrument framework and the issuer/borrower’s commitment to following market best practices.

-For finance instruments or finance frameworks using the proceeds, we assess their alignment with the principles based on five factors: use of proceeds, project evaluation and selection, management of proceeds, reporting, and external review.
-For sustainability-linked finance instruments or finance frameworks, the evaluation is based on five factors: selection of key performance indicators (KPIs), calibration of sustainability performance targets (SPTs), instrument characteristics, reporting and verification.
-Ratings are divided into four ratings: Not Aligned, Aligned, Good, and Excellent.
+For finance instruments or finance frameworks with use of proceeds for green, social and sustainable finance instruments, we assess their alignment with the principles based on five factors: use of proceeds, project evaluation and selection, management of proceeds, reporting, and external review.
+Where transition finance instruments or finance frameworks are involved, we additionally assess the alignment of the entity-level transition strategy with relevant guidelines.
+For sustainability-linked finance instruments or finance frameworks, the evaluation is based on five factors: selection of key performance indicators (KPIs), calibration of sustainability performance targets (SPTs), bond characteristics, reporting and verification.
+The SPO outcomes are divided into four grades: Not Aligned, Aligned, Good, and Excellent.

-The results of the analysis are expressed in the following four ratings:
+The results of the analysis are expressed in the following four grades:

 Description of compliance |